i1li/PyHTCC_web/README.md

 ### PyHTCC_web
-A JavaScript web thermostat control built on a minimal Flask server using [PyHTCC](https://github.com/csm10495/pyhtcc), a Python library for interfacing with Honeywell Total Connect Comfort (TCC) thermostats.
-Active and passive hysteresis.
+JavaScript thermostat with full scheduling and hysteresis customization.
+Uses jQuery & a minimal Flask server with [PyHTCC](https://github.com/csm10495/pyhtcc), (Python library for Honeywell TCC thermostats.)
+Can run browserless with jsdom.

 Limitations Addressed: The Honeywell app only allows 1 saved schedule, 4 schedule timeslots per day, and scheduled changes must be in intervals of 15 minutes.